rahul-rakshit/shadow-badger/README.md

 - specify query SQL query type (LIKE, IN, etc.)
 - search transactions by dateTime range
+- calculate balance on a certain day and today
 - search relation by code, not id
 - make vendors searchable by GPS with precision
 - implement view-tags command for vendors and transactions